sampreet-chawla/java-sample-code/README.md

 Java Lambda expression and Steam API in Java 8 and above

 #### About WebPagination
-WebPagination.java demonstrates the pagination and sorting functionality of Java objects acheived with the use of Java Lambda expression and Steam API in Java 8 and above.
+WebPagination.java demonstrates the pagination and sorting functionality of Java objects achieved with the use of Java Lambda expression and Steam API in Java 8 and above.
 For the sake of simplicity, Lists of Strings are used for a mock representation of objects.

 Function under test - fetchItemsToDisplay()